crystal-lang/crystal-website/_pages/install/on_windows.md

 * [Scoop](https://scoop.sh/)

 ## Install
-Start by installing git and adding the crystal repository:
+Start by installing git (if you don't already have it available) and adding the crystal repository:

 ```bash
 scoop install git